Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

-Nature draws the true cause $a^{*}$, and the red herring $a^{\redherr}$, independently and uniformly from $A$.
+Nature draws the true cause $a^{*}$ and the red herring $a^{\redherr}$, independently and uniformly from $A$.
 Then Nature generates the raw dataset $(Y_n, (X_n^a)_{a \in [0,1]})$ for observations $1 \le n \le N$.
-The $N$ observations are i.i.d. given $(a^{*}, a^{\redherr})$, with each $Y_n$ equally likely to be 0 and 1, and $X^{a}_n$ where $a\in A\backslash\{a^{*},a^{\redherr}\}$ being independent Bernoulli(1/2) variables that are also independent of $Y_n$.
-In other words, once $a^{*}$ and $a^{\redherr}$ are drawn, we have fixed a joint distribution between $Y$ and the covariates $(X^{a})_{a\in A}$, and the raw dataset consists of $N$ independent draws from this joint distribution.
-For instance, the dataset contains the complete genetic sequences of $N$ individuals, and shows whether each person suffers from the disease in question.
+First, the values of the true cause in the $N$ observations $(X_{n}^{a^{*}})_{1\le n\le N}$ are generated independently, each equally likely to be 0 or 1.
+Then, each $Y_{n}$ is generated to match $X_{n}^{a^{*}}$ with probability $\psi$ for $1\le n\le N$, independently across $n.$ Finally, covariates $X_{n}^{a}$ for $a\ne a^{*}$, $1\le n\le N$ are generated, each equally likely to be 0 or 1, independent of each other and of all other random variables.
+(So there is a continuum of independent Bernoulli random variables.)
+Equivalently, once $a^{*}$ and $a^{\redherr}$ are drawn, we have fixed a joint distribution between $Y$ and the covariates $(X^{a})_{a\in A}$, and the raw dataset consists of $N$ independent draws from this joint distribution.
+For instance, this may represent a dataset that shows the complete genetic sequences of $N$ individuals and whether each person suffers from the disease.